cryptocrowd-city/xcrc-wallet/doc/building/Linux-Build-Guide.md

     sudo apt-get install libqrencode-dev

-Once these are installed, they will be found by configure and a bulwark-qt executable will be built by default.
+Once these are installed, they will be found by configure and a cryptocrowd-qt executable will be built by default.

 ## Notes

-The release is built with GCC and then "strip bulwarkd" to strip the debug symbols, which reduces the executable size by about 90%.
+The release is built with GCC and then "strip cryptocrowdd" to strip the debug symbols, which reduces the executable size by about 90%.